Diyagi/vrising-server-docker/README.md

 docker exec -it container-name rcon-cli "<command> <value>"
 ```

-If you need to external RCON access, remember to expose its port in the container.
+If you need external RCON access, remember to expose its port in the container.

 | Command | Parameters | Description |
 |---------|:-----------|:------------|